 It's important to know which medicines you're taking.
 Write your medicines down.
 Ask your healthcare team how each medicine works and what side effects each medicine might have—both short-term and long-term.
 Talk about the goal of your chemo treatment.
 Your cancer care team is the best place to get information.
 They can tell you how chemo will be given, what you can expect it to be like, and how long you will get treatment.

 Also talk with your healthcare providers about what problems to look for and when to call them.
 Make sure you know what number to call with questions.
-Is there a different number for evenings and weekends?
+Is there a different number for evenings, holidays, and weekends?

 There's no way to tell if you will have side effects from chemo, or how bad they will be.
 Knowing what to watch for and what to do if you have problems, is a good way to be prepared.
 It may be helpful to keep a diary of your side effects.
 Write down any physical, thinking, and emotional changes.
 A written list will make it easier for you to work with your healthcare team to make a plan to manage your side effects.
 It will also help you remember your questions when you go to your appointments.